Istanbulexpat/LoginOrRegister_Screens_Flutter/README.md

 This screen is a component for the email and password text fields, and is brought into the LoginScreen.dart and RegisterScreen.dart

+# LoginPasskey.dart
+This was an early attempt at building authentication using Passkeys.
+At the time of writing, Passkeys were still 'catching on' and documentation was spurious at best.
+This code never made it to production, but is a good start based on Google, Apple, and Email authentication as a beginning structure, and has similarities to the LoginScreen file in this repo.

 # LoginIntroScreen.dart
 This screen provides an example that can be used as an onboarding screen.
 It allows the user two options/buttons - to Sign In or Sign up.
 Those two buttons can be used to push user to those respective login screens in this repo.

-Other edits that can be made to these screens:
+# Other edits that can be made to these screens:
 1. You will need to replace the logo at top with logo or image of your choice, or you can remove entirely
 2. The screen contains a 3-4 color linear gradient that you can adjust with your own color scheme.
 3. All buttons, text fields are aligned to center vertically and horizontally.